 The Nebraska State Capitol is a beautiful monument with many spacious and grand public areas.
 Often the building is considered as a location for weddings.
 However, because the Capitol is a public building, private activities, such as weddings, must follow certain guidelines.
 By necessity, weddings in the Capitol are generally small and informal, with a maximum of 50 people, and last less than 1 hour.
+During the COVID19 Pandemic wedding size will be limited to 10 people or less, including the bride, groom and officiant.

 Due to the Tour schedule and special events in the Capitol, it is important that you notify the Office of the Capitol Commission of the proposed day and time of your planned Capitol wedding.
 Contact the Tourism Supervisor at (402)471-0449 or email firstname.lastname@example.org for information and to schedule a wedding.